Vital Wheat Gluten

-Although it does look like flour and contains a tiny bit of starch, do be aware that it is not technically flour itself.
+Although it looks like flour and contains a bit of starch, be aware that it is not technically flour itself.

 How Does Vital Gluten Work?

-When gluten is present in your dough, the physical act of kneading it creates something called a gluten network, which is a chemical structure that is considered viscoelastic.
+When gluten is present in your dough, the physical act of kneading it creates a gluten network, a chemical structure considered viscoelastic.

 In other words, it has the dual properties of being readily shaped into a new form while also wanting to retain whatever form it had a moment ago.

 When yeast organisms release carbon dioxide into your dough, they form bubbles that get stuck in the gluten network structure.

 As your pizza bakes, those air bubbles heat up and expand.
-Gluten’s viscoelasticity is what allows the dough to expand and accommodate that increase in size without losing too much of its structure in the process.
+Gluten’s viscoelasticity allows the dough to expand and accommodate that increase in size without losing too much of its structure in the process.

 The result after baking is a softer interior with a crispier exterior and a large, open crumb.

 How is Vital Wheat Gluten Made?

-It’s a pretty quick and straightforward process, and you can do it at home if you’d like!
+It’s a pretty quick and straightforward process; you can do it at home if you like!